gsaha009/ChargedHiggsAnalysis/README.md

 ```
 If the codes get compiled successfully, an executable will be produced.
 Now one would need the JobCards to run the executable i.e. the analysis.
 Here comes the 2nd part `MakeJobsAndSend`.
 It contains a python script which automatize Job Card production and HTCondor submission.
 There is also an `yaml` with all relevant information to produce the jobs.
+Be careful with the names of the directories i.e. jobDir, outDir etc.
 One can produce the job files and the condor scripts by using the following command :
 ```
 cd MakeJobsAndSend/
 python runAnalysis.py --configName analysisBLA.yml --suffix Foo [--send]
 ```
+N.B. `--send` is used to send jobs to condor directly.